smarthomeshop/smarthomeshopio-docs/en/ultimatesensor/firmware.md

 ### Switching to Ethernet (PoE) Firmware

 To utilize Ethernet capabilities or PoE, you must flash the appropriate firmware onto the UltimateSensor.
-There are two primary methods to accomplish this:
+First connect the device to WiFi and then flash the Ethernet firmware wirelessly using the ESPHome web interface OTA (over the air).

 1. **Adopting the Device in ESPHome:**
    - Navigate to ESPHome in your Home Assistant setup.